2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 - [**Odyssee**](https://odysee.com/), which is relatively little used but is **decentralized** through its peer-to-peer operation;
 - [**peertube**](https://joinpeertube.org/fr_FR), which allows you to create your own video platform.
 This is probably a step forward in terms of configuration.

-Depending on what you decide to implement, you will obviously need to **create graphics specifically for this platform**, with the goal of making your video channel visually appealing.
+Depending on what you decide to implement, you will obviously need to **create graphics specifically for this platform**, to make your video channel visually appealing.
 The good thing is that with **Canva**, which we talked about in [part 2/8 of this course](LINK), there is a "YouTube thumbnail" category with pre-designed and easily editable graphics.

 ![immagine](assets/fr/50.webp)